About the Event

-- Primary: Department of Internal Medicine Faculty
+- Primary: Internal Medicine faculty

-- Secondary: Department of Internal Medicine Residents
+- Secondary: Internal Medicine residents

 This activity has been designed to promote some of the following desired physician attributes and competencies:

-- IOM: Providing patient-centered care, working in interdisciplinary teams, employing evidence-based practice
+- IOM: Providing patient-centered care; working in interdisciplinary teams; employing evidence-based practice.

-- IECC: Value/ethics for interprofessional practice, roles/responsibilities, interprofessional communication, teams and teamwork
+- IECC: Value/ethics for interprofessional practice; roles/responsibilities; interprofessional communication; teams and teamwork.

-Fullmer has no financial conflicts of interest to disclose relating to the educational content of this series.
+Shoback has no financial conflicts of interest to disclose relating to the educational content of this series.